DanielleQuinn/RBarMUN/index.md

 *Location:* The Breezeway, 5:30 - 6:30
 *Instructor:* Danielle Quinn

 An introduction to parametric and non parametric statistical tests in R, with a focus on A/B hypothesis testing and preparing your data for analysis.

+### Co-Working Session
+*March 2, 2020*
+*Location:* The Breezeway, 6:30 - 7:30

+Work together in an informal setting to solve problems, help others troubleshoot their scripts, and share your coding tricks and techniques.

 ## Past Events